From quantum curves to topological string partition functions II: Summary and relations to other lines of research

 In order to define actual partition {\it functions} in strong coupling regions one would need to make additional choices.
 For each topological type of Stokes graph one would need to choose a polarisation for the Fock-Goncharov coordinates associated to it.
 It is not clear to us at the moment if there is a natural way to do this.

 { There are, in the end of the day, always certain ambiguities in the definition of partition functions in quantum field theory and (topological) string theory.
-These ambiguities include, one the one hand, choices entering the definition of the classical part represented by the prepotential, in our case concretely represented by the necessity to choose a canonical basis for the homology of the spectral curve.
+These ambiguities include, on the one hand, choices entering the definition of the classical part represented by the prepotential, in our case concretely represented by the necessity to choose a canonical basis for the homology of the spectral curve.
 Other choices can be related to the choice of a UV duality frame, here represented by the choice of a pants decomposition.
 Physically relevant information appears to be encoded in the transition functions between different regions in the moduli space.
 These transition functions in particular encode the spectrum of BPS states, as will be discussed more in the following.
 From this point of view it seems tempting to view the partition functions associated to FN and FG type coordinates as different ways to package the same physical information.}

 {In view of the intended application to topological string theory one should keep in mind that the A-model topological string (Gromov-Witten (GW)) theory comes with preferred reality conditions, given by the reality of the K\"ahler parameters.
 The topological string partition functions should certainly be defined on this real slice, possibly allowing analytic continuations to the complexified K\"ahler cones.
 This real slice gets represented by the JS-differentials in the cases studied in this paper.
 All our discussions indicate that the FN-type coordinates are relevant in this case.
-It is furthermore important in this context that there is a natural continuation away from the real slice represented by JS differentials allowing us to extend the definitions of the partition functions to the complexified K\"ahler cones.
+It is furthermore important in this context that there is an analytic continuation away from the real slice represented by JS differentials allowing us to extend the definitions of the partition functions to the complexified K\"ahler cones.

 The role of the FG coordinates needs to be better understood from this point of view.
-This type of coordinates may play an important role in other representations of topological string theory related to the GW theory by string dualities.
+This type of coordinates might play a role in other representations of topological string theory related to the GW theory by string dualities.
 Dual representations of the topological string relate it to the counting of BPS degeneracies.
-Some of these connections will be discussed in the next subsection. }
+Some of these connections will be discussed next. }